thomasabishop/eolas/Computer_Architecture/Bus.md

 categories:
   - Computer Architecture
   - Hardware
-tags: [motherboard]
+tags: [bus]
 ---

 # Bus

-A bus is a communication system that transfers data between components inside a computer, or between computers. **A bus can be thought of as a kind of pipeline that allows different components of the computer to communicate with each other.**
+A bus is a communication system that transfers data between components inside a computer, or between computers.

+**A bus can be thought of as a kind of pipeline that allows different components of the computer to communicate with each other.**

 Note that the use of the word "bus" varies somewhat in points of emphasis.
 A bus can mean:

 - The physical wires that make up the bus
-- The logical communication channel that is established over those wires
+- The communication channel that is established over those wires
-- TheBany\_.

 ## Main buses